 and Paul were treated.
 The money goes towards cancer research and patient care.
 Over

-the years, Megaday has raised almost £300,000 for Velindre Cancer Centre, an achievement
+the years, Megaday has raised over £300,000 for Velindre Cancer Centre, an achievement

 all who are involved with Megaday are very proud of.